Excerpt 10, A Seat for the Rabble

 The crossbowman was still snickering when Tyler Rolfe tossed the spear of Blackstaff’s rod into the wheelhouse.

 The scream was monstrous and frightening.
-Inside, the rod spun round like a bottle, scrambling darkness with light, offering fleeting glimpses of vast arched wings, the mustard beak and sickle claws working to uproot iron bars.
+Inside, the rod spun round like a bottle, scrambling darkness with light, offering fleeting glimpses of vast arched wings, the mustard beak and sickle talons working furiously to uproot iron bars.
 A few bars gave way, but a few was all it’d take.
 The wheelhouse tilted over him precariously.